ninolomata/bao-cva6-guide/README.md

    Once programming is finished (around 10s) reset will be immediately lifted and you should see the Application boot process being reported on the UART console.

+## 3) Running Mibench

+Once linux is booted, run the following command:
+`source ./mibench/runme.sh`
+(Don't forget to save the log during the session).

+### 3.1) Mibench Results

+We provide a script to parse and display the mibench results using a python script.
+See inside **mibench_results** folder.
+To use this script just create a folder inside **mibench_results/logs/logfile/mibench** with the name of the configuration and inside the logfile with the Mibench results.
+The folder name is used to identify the scenario.
+Once you have all the test scenarios just use the script to parse and display the results as follow:
+`cd mibench_results\logs`\
+`python3 run_mibench.py`

+Results can be fon inside the **mibench_results/results** folder.
 ## Used tool versions

 - riscv64-unknown-elf-gcc (SiFive GCC 10.1.0-2020.08.2) 10.1.0